About Graduation

 Dean Cheshire Memorial Award

-is named in honor of the first chair of the Digital Arts program at Champlain.
+The award is named in honour of the first chair of the Digital Arts program at Champlain.
 It is given to a student for excellence in studio arts.

 Sylvie Trudel Nursing Award